asogani23/panw_journal_challenge/README.md

 # 3. Install dependencies
 pip install -r requirements.txt

-# 4. Make the helper script executable
+# 4. Make the helper script executable for Linux/Mac permissions (helpful, may not be required)
 chmod +x run.sh
 ```
 ---